salcedoe/MtMdocs/docs/matlabBasics/ArrayAssignmentOverview.md

 !!! tip
     Remember the convention: Data is always extracted from the variable name to the right of the `equal sign` and added to the variable name that is to the left of the `equal sign`.

-For example, the variable *`h`* currently contains the following characters: `$?_%` — a well known expletive in the comic book world.
+For example, the variable *`h`* currently contains the following characters: `$?_%` — a well-known expletive in the comic book world.
 But, we forgot to include the most important part: the exclamation point at the end.
 No worries, we can add a character to *`h`* as follows:

 ```matlab linenums="1" title="Add exclamation point to end"
 h = [h '!'] % h on both sides of assignment operator